 Bodrum is served by Milas Airport 30 minutes drive from town, 40 minutes to an hour transfer from Yalikavak, Gumusluk and Turkbuku.
 For the property investor Bodrum has lots to offer.
 If bustling resort life is what you’re after, central Bodrum, Gumbet and Bitez is a good bet and all within easy reach of the town centre and airport.
 For those looking to reside in the area you are spoilt for choice with the entire peninsular offering options to suit.
 Take a look at the descriptions below for a better insight and CONTACT US if any take your fancy.

-Bodrum Town, or Old Halicarnassus, is an enticing mix of old world and new generation.
+Bodrum Town, or Old Halicarnassus, is an enticing mix of old world and new.
 It offers an eclectic blend of fancy boutique hotels, international eateries and sophisticated nightlife nestled beside carpets shops, bazaars, traditional lokantas (restaurants) and trinket stores.

 Bodrum is a thriving coastal resort once dubbed “Turkey’s St. Tropez” by the New York Times.
-Situated on Turkey’s stunning Aegean coast, it boasts three modern marinas making ideal for sailors or anyone wanting to tour the multitude of hidden bays in the area.
+Situated on Turkey’s stunning Aegean coast, it boasts three modern marinas ideal for sailing the multitude of hidden bays in the area.
 Bodrum has a charm appealing to most that visit.
 Aside from the vibrant social scene and superb shopping and dining, Bodrum town offers a good helping of history.
 There is very little land left available for development in the town centre.
 This leaves investors needing to consider resale properties or refurbishments if they are after a property in the heart of town, or head towards neighbouring Bitez or Gumbet if the social scene takes your fancy.

 Gumbet is a tourist resort jam packed full of activities and things to do.
 It’s long beach and shallow waters make it a family favourite with all sorts of water sports to keep you entertained between tanning sessions.
 Gumbet will appeal to investors looking for a great rental return or wanting to immerse themselves in a thriving resort environment.
 Property prices start at around £70,000.